£2.57 – £4.15

-- Plantain is very high in vitamins A and C and in calcium and has antibacterial, antimicrobial, anti-inflammatory and anti-toxic properties.
+- Plantain is very high in vitamins A and C and in calcium.

-- The leaves, shredded or chewed, are a traditional treatment for bee stings & insect bites, the itching of nettle stings & other allergic rashes.
+- The chewed leaves are a traditional treatment for bee stings & insect bites, the itching of nettle stings, allergic rashes and to promote healing in minor burns, cuts and sores.

 - New young leaves can be used raw in salads and cooked as ‘greens’.